 Why Muscles Need Oxygen to Function

 However, muscles can make energy without oxygen in a process called anaerobic respiration.
-The only fuel that can be burned anaerobically is carbohydrate, being converted into a substance called pyurvate through glycolysis and then into lactate via anaerobic metabolism.
+The only fuel that can be burned anaerobically is a carbohydrate, converted into a substance called pyruvate through glycolysis and then into lactate via anaerobic metabolism.

 What’s Behind a VO2 Max Number?

-The maximal rate at which an individual can process oxygen is usually expressed in milliliters of oxygen per minute per kilogram of bodyweight.
+The maximal rate at which an individual can process oxygen is usually expressed in milliliters of oxygen per minute per kilogram of body weight.
 This is the relative number most often considered a VO2 max.
-An average, untrained male age 20-29 has a VO2 max of 35 – 40ml/kg.
+An average, untrained male aged 20-29 has a VO2 max of 35 – 40ml/kg.
 The average, untrained female of the same age has a VO2 max of 27 – 30ml/kg.

 You’d imagine endurance athletes, who need to make energy during long periods of aerobic exercise typically have the highest maximal oxygen uptake.
 Masters of endurance performance, like cyclists and runners, are usually near the top, with more explosive athletes, like weightlifters, near the bottom.4

 Elite male runners can have VO2 max values of 85ml/kg; elite female runners can have values of 77ml/kg.
-Miguel Indurain, who won the Tour de France five times, reported to have had a VO2 max of 88 at his prime, with Lance Armstrong at an 85.
+Miguel Indurain, who won the Tour de France five times, reported having had a VO2 max of 88 at his prime, with Lance Armstrong at 85.